BaobabHealthTrust/HTC_Module/README.md

     ./bin/initial_database_setup.sh development|production

-Done, Yeay...!!!
+Yeay...!!!
+Done.
 Nothing to do.
 Run your application.